 Dorian Chan

-I'm a PhD student in the Computer Science Department at Carnegie Mellon University, where I tackle problems in computer vision, computational photography and computer graphics.
-I'm advised by Matthew P. O'Toole.
+I'm an AI Resident at Apple.
+I recently received my PhD from the Computer Science Department at Carnegie Mellon University, where I was advised by the wonderful Matthew O'Toole.
 I've also previously worked as a research intern at Meta Reality Labs Research and Snap Research.

 I quite enjoy fishing, and on occasion I try to make music.
 I'm also a big Denver Nuggets fan.